jeremymv2/k8s_manifests/policy/calico/README.md

 # Installs Calico GlobalNetworkPolicy

-This is an example Calico GlobalNetworkPolicy that disallows any egress traffic to 8.8.8.8 for any PODs in the "development" environment.
+This is an example Calico GlobalNetworkPolicy that disallows any egress traffic to 8.8.8.8/32 for any PODs in the development namespace.

 Calico Docs
 - [Getting Started](https://projectcalico.docs.tigera.io/security/calico-network-policy)